indeedeng/iwf/gen/iwfidl/docs/WorkflowResetRequest.md

 ### NewWorkflowResetRequest

-`func NewWorkflowResetRequest(workflowId string, resetType string, ) *WorkflowResetRequest`
+`func NewWorkflowResetRequest(workflowId string, resetType WorkflowResetType, ) *WorkflowResetRequest`

 NewWorkflowResetRequest instantiates a new WorkflowResetRequest object This constructor will assign default values to properties that have it defined,